mikkurogue/cube-type-extract/README.md

 ## Requirements

 - [Cube](https://cube.dev/).
 Recommended to use a local instance of Cube, configuration defaults to `http://localhost:4000` as this is the default.
-Your mileage may vary.
+Your mileage may vary due to authentication requirements on deployed environments.
+We do not yet support or provide a way to add auth tokens.
 - [Go](https://go.dev/) installed on your machine (If running/building from source)
 - You must edit your configuration file to your needs, otherwise it wont work with just the default configuration.